Sheila Chandra

-Sheila Chandra (born 14 March 1965) is a retired English pop singer of Indian descent.
-She is no longer able to perform, as the result of burning mouth syndrome which she has had since 2010.
+Sheila Savithri Elizabeth Chandra (born 14 March 1965) is a retired English pop singer of Indian descent.
+She began her career as an actress in the late 1970s before launching a music career in the early 1980s.
+Her career ended prematurely in 2009 as a result of burning mouth syndrome.

 Indian–Western pop fusion period

 Sheila Chandra was born in Waterloo, London, England.
 She first came to public attention as an actress, playing Sudhamani Patel in the BBC school drama Grange Hill from 1979 to 1981.

 As a teenager she formed the band Monsoon with Steve Coe (who became the band's producer) and bassist Martin Smith.
 Monsoon created a fusion of Western and Indian pop styles.
 The band recorded its only album, Third Eye, in 1982 from which it had a hit single, "Ever So Lonely", which peaked at No. 12 in the UK Singles Chart.
-Monsoon followed-up with the single "Shakti," which peaked at No. 41, but this was to be the band's final charting single.
+Monsoon followed up with the single "Shakti," which peaked at No. 41, but this was the band's final charting single.
 The album also includes a cover of the Beatles' "Tomorrow Never Knows", featuring the distinctive EBow guitar sound of Bill Nelson.
 Resenting pressure from their record company over musical direction, Monsoon dissolved in 1982 and Coe and Smith set about promoting Chandra as a solo artist on independent Indipop Records.

 Chandra went on to release a number of albums in the 1980s, at times experimenting with her voice as an instrument through a range of techniques.
-After a creative split with Martin Smith, Chandra released three albums on Peter Gabriel's Real World label —Weaving My Ancestors' Voices (1992), The Zen Kiss (1994), and ABoneCroneDrone (1996).
+After a creative split with Martin Smith, Chandra released three albums on Peter Gabriel's Real World label — Weaving My Ancestors' Voices (1992), The Zen Kiss (1994), and ABoneCroneDrone (1996).